7 Top Data Analytics Trends In 2024

 Over the last decade, data has emerged as a transformative force.

 Enterprises that give their leaders the tools they need to analyze data and the platforms they need to make data-driven decisions can truly harness the power of data.
-Businesses who don’t do this are missing out on a critical competitive edge.
+Businesses that don’t do this miss out on a critical competitive edge.

 In this article, read about the top seven trends in data analytics including AI, edge computing, data mesh, and more.